ntnu-igem/Improvement-UiOslo_Norway-software-tool/README.md

 - FFMPEG

 FFMPEG can be found here https://ffmpeg.org/download.html.
-You can either install it or simply put the .exe in the same folder as the schooling model.
+On Windows you can either install it or put the .exe in the same folder as the schooling model.
 On Ubuntu installation instructions can be found here https://linuxize.com/post/how-to-install-ffmpeg-on-ubuntu-18-04/ and it is also found in Ubuntu Software

 # Schooling model